 Jewish Studies Major

-Students who declare a major in Jewish Studies will take ten courses (minimum thirty-five credit hours), and will also gain advanced language proficiency, usually in Hebrew.
-All courses must be taken for a letter grade.
+Students who declare a major in Jewish Studies will take at least ten courses (minimum thirty-five credit hours), and will also gain advanced language proficiency in a Jewish language, usually in Hebrew.
+All courses must be taken for a letter grade, with a minimum cumulative major GPA of 2.0.

 Requirements for the major